Alexander Curtis (British politician): Education

 Curtis read for a Bachelor of Arts in Geography at St Catherine's College, a constituent college of the University of Oxford, where he received a prize-nominated First Class Honours degree in Geography.
 At Oxford, Curtis engaged actively in student politics, being elected as a trustee of Oxford University Student Union and as a NUS delegate.
-Curtis also worked in the editorial team of the student newspaper, Cherwell and in the business team of its parent company, Oxford Student Publications Limited.
+Curtis also worked in the editorial team of the student newspaper, Cherwell, and in the business team of its parent company, Oxford Student Publications Limited.
 Furthermore, he served as Treasurer of the university's branch of the UK United Nations Association and Secretary-General of Oxford University International Model United Nations.
-He also ran as a Conservative Party candidate in elections to Oxford City Council in 2016 and 2018, as well as in elections to Oxfordshire County Council in 2017.
+He also stood as a Conservative Party candidate in elections to Oxford City Council in 2016 and 2018, as well as in elections to Oxfordshire County Council in 2017.

 Subsequently, Curtis read for a Master of Science in Geoscience at University College London.